mattrglobal/bbs-signatures-spec/ietf.md

    * L: The total number of messages that the signature scheme can sign.

-   * R: The set of message indices that are revealed in a signature proof of knowledge.
+   * R: The set of message indices that are retained or hidden in a signature proof of knowledge.

+   * D: The set of message indices that are disclosed in a signature signature proof of knowlege.

    * msg: The input to be signed by the signature scheme.